- 1 Introduction

 A little about Xu Bing

 The artist has used the debris as in this case before.
 He has once used a bicycle flattened by a tank in Tiananmen Square3 and dust from the 9/11 WTC destruction.
 Now his work, the Phoenix, got to the heart of the matter.
 He used the stuff of the global economic expansion to bring attention to humanity’s proclamation of immortality.
 Xu Bing is widely considered to be among the prominent Chinese artists of today.

 Cathedral of St. John the Devine, New York, 2014

 In 2004 Phoenix was installed in the nave of Manhattan’s Cathedral of St. John the Devine in New York City.
 The project was precisely installed, carefully winding through the official openings of the cathedral.
 This holds the architecture to hold the birds in place.
 The birds were installed 20 feet above the ground.

 The statues have lines of little lights running from their talons to tails and claws facing the ingress of the church.
 Much of the gradation of the sculptures might get lost when you enter into the cathedral see these sculptures.
 The details are hard to take in at first, but it’s easy to notice once you get close.

-The vision of the softy hoes of the light blurs some of the grittiness of the sculptures’ natural construction.
+The vision of the soft hoes of the light blurs some of the grittiness of the sculptures’ natural construction.
 The experience in this cathedral is moving.
-Don’t look at the sculpture as a simple thing.
-Actually, it’s a collective effort of the materials and the human hands.
+Don’t look at the sculpture as a simple object.
+It’s a collective effort of the materials and the human hands.
 That’s what stuns you in the spiritual space.

 The installation opened with a celebratory afternoon of dance, dragon puppets, music, circus acts.
 It also included the high wire legend Philippe Petit walking underneath the made mortals to music by Saxophonist Paul Winter.